 Dedicated to providing fellows with a quality learning experience, the faculty comprises three full-time doctors who specialize in infectious disease, having trained in hospitals around the country and in highly regarded programs.

-Program Director: George Perez, M.D.
+Program Director: Jihad Slim, M.D.

-Seton Hall Infectious Disease Fellowship Program
+Seton Hall Infectious Diseases Fellowship Program

-Saint Michael’s Regional Medical Center
+Saint Michael’s Medical Center

 111 Central Avenue, Newark, NJ 07102